ummaar/JKexamsquest/README.md

 # JKexamsquest
-Front end for jkexams quest.
+Front end for jkexamsquest, a website best for passing competitive exams.